IlaKuzich/infrastructure/hadoop/Readme.md

 # Hadoop 3

 Hadoop 3 is not compatible with sqoop.
-If you need it use Hadoop 2
+If you need sqoop use Hadoop 2

 **Instalation**